eldskald/dotfiles/README.md

 ## Installation

 > [!CAUTION]
-> The script deletes current config files for whatever you're installing, so make a backups if you have to!
+> The script deletes current config files for whatever you're installing, so make backups if you have to!

 > [!IMPORTANT]
 > Some of these have dependencies you need to install first, especially the desktop.
 Read the next sessions for more info on each.